Skip to main content

 Sound management of the information we hold is essential to our business.

-During the year the ESC reported one minor data breach to the Information Commissioner (2022/23: One; no further action).
-The Information Commissioner decided no further action was required.
+During the year the ESC reported no data breach incidents to the Information Commissioner (2023/24: One; no further action).

 Effectiveness of governance arrangements